 The Consumer Electronics Show (CES) in Las Vegas, NV on January 6th marked the start of a New Year as we roll into the 2017 Mobile Audio competition season.
-Many people indulge in CES to recharge their batteries after the holiday season but for many Mobile Audio distributors around the world, CES is where they launch their new products for the up and coming season.
+Many people indulge in CES to recharge their batteries after the holiday season.
+Still, for many Mobile Audio distributors worldwide, CES is where they launch their new products for the up and coming season.

-We at CanadianCarStereo.com had a chance to stop by the Hybrid Audio and Helix/Brax suite on the infamous 29th floor of the Venetian Hotel and have a sit down with Scott Buwalda from Hybrid Audio.
+We at CanadianCarStereo.com had a chance to stop by the Hybrid Audio and Helix/Brax suite on the Venetian Hotel’s infamous 29th floor and have a sit down with Scott Buwalda from Hybrid Audio.
 We were having a candid conversation about the work behind the scenes of the CES set up.
-So please enjoy the following article showing the “lighter side” of life as a Mobile Audio Distributor!
+Please enjoy the following article showing the “lighter side” of life as a Mobile Audio Distributor!

 CES Through the Eyes of an Exhibitor